 Frequently Asked Questions:

 What can I expect on Training Day?
-We provide lunch and childcare if you register for it.
 You’ll meet your paperwork guide and sign a few more documents when you check-in.
 Trauma-informed care training for babysitters will be about 2 hours, followed with transportation and administering medications training.
 Finally, we’ll have a CPR trainer present and you can receive a TB test all in one location!
+Lunch is provided.

 What is the cost to be certified?
 Registration is $10.
 Fingerprinting is $37 for each person who gets fingerprinted.
-Fostering Hope Austin has a grant to cover the costs of the CPR/1st Aid training, TB tests, and childcare.
+Fostering Hope Austin works hard to find donations and sponsors to cover the TB tests and CPR to make it easier financially for people.

 Who will need to be background checked?
 If you bring a foster care child into YOUR home to babysit, every person 14 years or older in the home must be background checked.
 Anyone, 18 years and older, who anticipates being left alone with the foster child must have a background check AND go through the certification.
+An exception to this is if you want to work with Helping Hand Home and Circles of Care who require you to be 21 years to babysit.
 If you must have more than 2 people background check in your household and this becomes a financial barrier, please contact us.